peter-rybar/prest-lib/README.md

 # pREST lib

-TypeScript library and tools for client side web development.
+TypeScript library and tools for rapid web development.